jackson-family/he-gave-me-my-ears/content/2012-10-26-bonus-post-pumpkin-bread-recipe.md

 2. **FOR THE BREAD:** Adjust oven rack to middle position and heat oven to 350 degrees.
 Grease two 8 1/2 by 4 1/2-inch loaf pans.
 Whisk flour, baking powder, and baking soda together in bowl.
-3. Combine pumpkin puree, salt, cinnamon, nutmeg, and cloves in large saucepan over medium heat.
+3. Combine pumpkin purée, salt, cinnamon, nutmeg, and cloves in large saucepan over medium heat.
 Cook mixture, stirring constantly, until reduced to 1½ cups, 6 to 8 minutes.
 Remove pot from heat; stir in granulated sugar, brown sugar, oil, and cream cheese until combined.
 Let mixture stand for 5 minutes.